FOR IMMEDIATE RELEASE:

 Phone: (631) 376-4104

-West Islip, NY – Good Samaritan Hospital’s Center for Pediatric Specialty Care staff recently spent the day with some very special people.
-Each year a group of children who have been treated at the Center or who have spent time in the Pediatric Intensive Care Unit (PICU) comprise a select group of Good Samaritan pediatric patients chosen to participate in the SamariKids Festival.
-To honor these children and their families, Good Samaritan hosts this annual celebration.
+West Islip, NY – Members from Good Samaritan Hospital Medical Center’s staff from the Center for Pediatric Specialty Care recently spent the day with some very special people.
+Each year, a number of children who have been treated at the offsite center or who have spent time in the hospital’s Pediatric Intensive Care Unit (PICU) form a select group of pediatric patients chosen to participate in the SamariKids Festival.
+To honor these children and their families, the hospital organizes this free, annual celebration.

-The event could not have been possible without the generous support of the Long Island State Park Police PBA, Bob Venero Children’s Foundation, Future Tech Enterprise, Inc., of Holbrook, John Theissen Children’s Foundation and Ridgewood Savings Bank.
+The event could not have been possible without the generous support of the Long Island State Park Police PBA, Bob Venero Children’s Foundation, Future Tech Enterprise, Inc., of Holbrook, John Theissen Children’s Foundation, Coyle’s Ice Cream, McDonald’s, DJ Vinnie Luvera, Frank Biondo, Aileen Eppig, Wendy Baner (the “Pipe Cleaner Art Lady”), Ridgewood Savings Bank and the SamariKids Committee.

 Good Samaritan Hospital Medical Center is a 537-bed (including 100 nursing home beds), voluntary, not-for-profit hospital located in West Islip.
-The Medical Center, which has 4,400 employees and more than 800 physicians on staff, had 30,000 patient admissions and more than 100,000 emergency room visits in 2009.
+The medical center, which has more than 4,500 employees and almost 900 physicians on staff, had nearly 30,000 patient admissions and more than 95,000 emergency department visits in 2010.
 Good Samaritan is a member of Catholic Health Services of Long Island.
-Visit our website at www.good-samaritan-hospital.org.
+Visit the website at www.good-samaritan-hospital.org.

-Good Samaritan provides approximately $49 million in community service and charity care each year.
-The Medical Center supplies residents with the tools necessary to maintain good health.
+Good Samaritan provides more than $49 million in community service and charity care each year.
+The medical center supplies residents with the tools necessary to maintain good health.
 This includes community lectures, screenings, health fairs and other community programs and services.